DONGLINGYUN/USL-CrossModaity-Peron/README.md

 # Requirement
 Dependency packages that the environment may require： [requirement.txt](./requirement.txt)
+# Dataset
+SYSU-MM01 and RegDB.
+Put SYSU-MM01 and RegDB dataset into data/sysu and data/regdb, run prepare\_sysu.py and prepare\_regdb.py to prepare the training data (convert to market1501 format).

 # Train
 `<1. sh run_train_sysu.sh for SYSU-MM01>`
 `<2. sh run_train_regdb.sh for RegD >`

 `<hello world>`